 If the attribute is not specified, the effect is as if a value of 'all' were specified.
-Animatable: no.

 Same syntax and semantics as the 'font-stretch' descriptor within an @font-face rule.
-Indication of the condensed or expanded nature of the face relative to others in the same font family.
-Takes on the same values as the 'font-stretch' property except that:
+Indication of the confont-size = "<string>"

 - relative keywords (wider, narrower) are not permitted

-- a comma-separated list is permitted
+- · a comma-separated list is permitted

 - the keyword 'all' is permitted

 If the attribute is not specified, the effect is as if a value of 'normal' were specified.
-Animatable: no.